Find the Right Factory For Your New Custom Product

 Visit the factory or request a virtual factory tour

-You can get a sense of the factory’s culture and working conditions through the simple exercise of smiling, engaging, and observing the factory employees.
+In person, you can even get a sense of the factory’s culture and working conditions through the simple exercise of smiling, engaging, and observing the factory employees.
 Do you get smiles back?
-Do employees appear to be at ease engaging with you or do they barely look up?
-Both scenarios tell a different story–and are easily understood without language.
+Do employees appear at ease engaging with you or do they barely look up?
+Both scenarios tell a different story—and are easily understood without language.

-While sourcing isn’t rocket science, it can be a lot of work.
-It also requires reserves of patience.
-In this business, we say, “Slow is fast.”
-Through our experience collaborating on more than one thousand products, we know that maxim to be true.
-Here’s our tried-and-true advice on how you can avoid issues when outsourcing manufacturing overseas.
+While sourcing isn’t rocket science, it can be a lot of meticulous, time-intensive work.
+So here’s our tried-and-true advice on how you can avoid issues when outsourcing manufacturing overseas.

 Level up your communications

-Communicating with someone on the other side of the world takes practice.
+Communicating with someone on the other side of the world takes reserves of patience and practice.
 Set your factories up for success by using communication strategies that bust through the language barrier, and get your message across correctly the first time.
 Here’s how:

 Use visuals whenever possible